-My best advice to new homeschooling families is to find what works for you.
-My sisters who homeschool really enjoyed using unit studies and hands on projects.
-While this worked great for them, I can't teach this way.
-I had to find a method that I was comfortable with and that was effective for my children.
-It's taken time, but we have found what seems to work for us.
-Secondly, be flexible.
+First, find what works for you.
+Some homeschooling families enjoy using unit studies and hands on projects.
+While this works great for them, others can’t teach this way.
+You have to find a method that you are comfortable with and that is effective for your children.
+It might take some time, but you should be able to find something that works for you.
+Second, be flexible.
 Teachable moments come all the time, not just during school hours.
 Watch for those times when you can teach a lesson, value or make a point.
 Homeschooling families learn all the time.
 Finally, find support.
-My parents live just five doors away and are both retired teachers.
-Mom teaches my oldest son piano, dad teaches history.
-Last year when both boys were homeschooled, mom did an entire unit on Africa.
+Whether it be your parents, the community, or a local homeschool group, support can make all the difference in a homeschool experience.

 Time4Learning’s experience shows that there is no single, best homeschool material.
 Rather than feeling torn between homeschool resources, parents should select a diverse blend of materials and activities.

 For families with more than one child, choosing a homeschool curriculum can be more problematic.
 What works for one child may not work for another.
 What works for one subject may not work on the next.
 What works one year, may fall flat the very next year.

 Some of the features that make Time4Learning so successful include: